Shumokh1/sm-Electronics-task1/README.md

 # sm-Electronics-task1
-task1: 1a)Write an algorithm to move robot legs.
-1b) Create a circuit with 6 servo motors using tinkercad
+task1: 1a) Write an algorithm to operate servo motors to simulate the walking movement of a robot.
+1b) Connect and program an electronic circuit containing 6 servo motors using the simulation software.